narath/minisynthea/README.md

 * can be reached at a certain rate
 * are willing to be enrolled in programs at a particular rate

-When they are enrolled in a particular program you can then change the probabilities to reflect mesaures or expected benefits.
+When they are enrolled in a particular program you can then change the probabilities to reflect measures or expected benefits.

 Patients transition between particular states at the probabilities defined by your state machine.